On the hope in hopeless times. Dealing with difficult emotions about climate change

 Grief – Connection – Gratitude Meditation

-Grief – Connection – Gratitude Meditation is based upon Joanna Macy’s meditation Breathing Through from a book “Active Hope…”.
-It’s first part is a shorter version of this meditation and the second one is my authorship.
+Grief – Connection – Gratitude Meditation is based upon Joanna Macy’s meditation Breathing Through from the book “Active Hope…”.
+The first part is a shorter version of this meditation and the second one is my authorship.